NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-1.8.markdown

 Note: If Visual Studio won't allow you to uninstall the extension (the Uninstall button is disabled), then you likely need to restart Visual Studio using "Run as Administrator."

-## NuGet 1.8 Incompatible with Windows XP, hotfix pending
+## NuGet 1.8 Incompatible with Windows XP, hotfix published

 Shortly after NuGet 1.8 was released, we learned that a cryptography change in 1.8 broke users on Windows XP.
-Do not install NuGet 1.8 onto a Windows XP machine; if you have already installed NuGet 1.8, you can uninstall it and reinstall NuGet 1.7 using [this download link](http://nuget.codeplex.com/downloads/get/382255).

-We are working on a NuGet 1.8.1 release to address the regression.
-There is a [CodePlex discussion thread](http://nuget.codeplex.com/discussions/356928) for this issue, which resulted in a [work item](http://nuget.codeplex.com/workitem/2240) to fix the regression.
+We have since released a hotfix that addresses this issue.
+By updating NuGet through the Visual Studio Extension Gallery, you will receive this hotfix.

 ## Features